-It is sometimes necessary to reduce the number of predictors to be considered in a modelbuilding process.
-However, before proceeding with an overview of the approaches for reducing a large number of predictors, we must point out that, in many cases, the most appropriate procedure would be to design a study which was much more focused and which collected highquality data on far fewer predictors.
-This will greatly reduce the risk of identifying associations for which making a causal inference is precarious.
+It is sometimes necessary to reduce the number of predictors to be considered in a model building procedure.
+However, before proceeding with an overview of the approaches for reducing a large number of predictors, we must point out that, in many cases, the most appropriate procedure would be to design a study which was much more focused and which collected high-quality data on far fewer predictors.
+This will greatly reduce the risk of identifying associations for which making a causal inference is very precarious.

-There are various ways to reduce the number of predictors that need to be considered for inclusion in a regression model.
+There are a variety of ways of reducing the number of predictors that need to be considered for inclusion in a regression model.
 These include:

-- screening predictors based on descriptive statistics - · correlation analysis of independent variables - creation of indices - · screening variables based on unconditional associations - principal components analysis/factor analysis - correspondence analysis.
+- screening predictors based on descriptive statistics - correlation analysis of independent variables - creation of indices - screening variables based on unconditional associations - principal components analysis/factor analysis - correspondence analysis.